Anne E. Monius, Professor of South Asian Religions, passed away on August 3, 2019, at the age of 54. She died of natural causes.

 “Anne was a scholar of great intelligence and erudition, both of which she shared freely with others; she was a scholar of great integrity, with a keen sense of academic ethics; and she was a creative and joyful scholar always filled with surprises, such as her learned passion for Bob Marley's music.
 Anne was also a unique and remarkable teacher, exemplary in her generosity to her students, in her care for them, and in her dedication to them.”

 A resident of Cambridge, Massachusetts, Monius is survived by her parents Eleanor and Felix Monius of Brookline, New Hampshire, her brother Peter and his wife Melissa, her niece Hannah, and her nephew Sam.

-A memorial service for the HDS and Harvard community will be held at a later date during the fall semester.
-Cards and/or emails to Monius’s family can be sent to the HDS Dean’s Office, 45 Francis Avenue, Divinity Hall, Room 411, Cambridge, MA 02138, or emailed to firstname.lastname@example.org.
+Cards and/or emails to Monius’s family can be sent to the HDS Dean’s Office, 45 Francis Avenue, Divinity Hall, Room 411, Cambridge, MA 02138, or emailed to email@example.com.

 In lieu of flowers, Professor Monius’s family asks for donations in her memory in order to support financial aid for HDS students studying South Asian religions.
 Please make checks out to "Harvard Divinity School" and indicate "in memory of Professor Anne Monius" in the memo line.